 I try not to sit down for more than 30 minutes continuously.
 It hurts my back, makes me lethargic and makes my Garmin angry (it continuously buzzes at me to ‘MOVE’).
 Every 30 minutes (if I haven’t moved since the last 30 minutes), I get up and walk somewhere.
 It doesn’t matter where, but 2 minutes of activity for every 30 minutes of sitting down should really be your minimum when it comes to your desk job.
 Tea-pee should help with this.
 Offer to get other people tea too.
 Either they’ll join (in which case yay you get company), or they’ll give you their mug, which means more trips to the kitchen (aka more steps).

-Lunch at my work is both amazing frustrating.
+Lunch at my work is both amazing and frustrating.
 We get lunch supplied, which is incredible, and usually it’s pretty good and healthy – that’s the amazing bit.
 The frustrating bit is that it’s always between 12pm and 1:30pm, which means that even if I’m not hungry in those hours, I have to eat, lest I starve by the afternoon.
 For most people this isn’t an issue, as you’ll be bringing in your own lunch.
 Try not to fall into the trap of eating it by 11am and being sad by 12pm when you’re hungry again.
 I set myself a specific meal time (12:40pm) and don’t eat in the hour before, because I know I’ll regret it when I’m really full by the time we get to lunch.
 Eat your lunch slowly and for gods sake, NOT AT YOUR DESK.
-If you insist on eating at your desk, turn your computer off and enjoy your food sans work/internet of any kind.
-Paying attention to what you are eating will increase enjoyment of it, make you feel fuller, sooner, and allow your brain to have a break, which it will probably need by lunch time.
+If you insist on eating at your desk, turn your computer off and enjoy your food without work/internet of any kind.
+Paying attention to what you are eating will increase enjoyment of it, make you feel more satisfied, and allow your brain to have a break, which it will probably need by lunch time.